How to stay safe online: Personal Information

 Unsurprisingly the app came in for a lot of criticism over privacy and personal safety, and FourSquare blocked the app from accessing its location data.

-While this is somewhat an extreme example, taken offline by the data providers almost as soon as it was launched, it does highlight the danger of revealing your location on social media sites.
+While this is a somewhat extreme example, and it was taken offline by the data providers almost as soon as it was launched, it does highlight the danger of revealing your location on social media sites.

 Or that you're going away